aws/aws-cdk/packages/aws-cdk/CONTRIBUTING.md

   Fetches the framework code from the latest release.
 This is important to make sure the new CLI version does not rely on new framework features to provide the same functionality.

-You can run these specifically by executing:
+You can run also run just these tests by executing:

 ```console
 yarn integ-cli-regression